semartinez147/choppit/docs/README.md

 - Viewing saved recipes
   - ~~I have problems with navigation methods, but I believe I have a strategy to simplify them.~~
     - Resolved 4/16/20 using SafeArgs to pass a recipeId into the fragment.
-  - Only retrieving the Recipe object without Steps or Ingredients.
+  - Currently only retrieving the Recipe object without Steps or Ingredients.

 #### Basic Functions